Special Education & IDEA Compliance

 If you are dissatisfied with the decision of the Manifestation Team, you have the right to appeal that decision via the due process procedures outlined in the Regulations of the Commissioner of Education (ie. an Impartial Hearing) and thereafter to the State Review Officer and beyond.

-If your child has been suspended or otherwise disciplined, Mr. Spencer will help you through every stage of the process.
+If your child has been suspended or otherwise disciplined, we will help you through every stage of the process.

 If your child has been excluded from attendance in your school district, you have rights pursuant to the Education Law and the Regulations of the Commissioner of Education.